This article will discuss the concepts of compassionate leave, exploring the different types, applicability and implementation strategies.

 Managers should be able to handle requests for extra time off sensitively if a bereavement leave policy incorporates an element of flexibility.
 The workplace should offer various options for employees to cope effectively with their grief and return to work after a loss.
 Not everyone grieves the same way, so options should be available to employees.

 A personal approach and working with bereaved employees to agree on the best plan are essential.
-It would help if you also had the option of reducing your hours or phasing back your work schedule and some paid time off.
+You should also have the option of reducing hours or phasing back the work schedule and some paid time off.

 General bereavement leave amounts depend on the relationship between the employee and the deceased, with an immediate family eligible for the full amount.
 But losing a friend or an animal can be just as devastating.